Rome is very famous for its fountains. This is a sample of shots I made during my last trip to Italy:

 And lastly this is the San Roque fountain, built in the 18th century.

 We also took photos of the sewerage system, which is different in every city.
+This is the Water Supply system:

 This is the water sanitation system: